numba/llvmlite/docs/source/ir/types.rst

 .. currentmodule:: llvmlite.ir

-All values used in a LLVM module are explicitly typed.
-Types all derive from a common base class :class:`Type`.
-Most of them can be instantiated directly but some of them will need you to use other APIs.
+All :ref:`values <ir-values>` used in a LLVM module are explicitly typed.
+All types derive from a common base class :class:`Type`.
+Most of them can be instantiated directly.
 Once instantiated, a type should be considered immutable.

 .. class:: Type